-The Company is certified a membership of the Private Sector Collective Action Coalition against Corruption (CAC).
+The Company is certified a membership of the Private Sector Collective Action Coalition against Corruption (CAC) which is the Company's 2nd renewal of the certificated.
 The Board of Directors clearly defines roles and duties of each committee and the management and monitors the performance pursuant to the roles and duties and the organization structure and line of command designed to create balance of power and internal control.
 Goals and key performance indicators are established to evaluate efficiency and to monitor the work result in comparison to the corporate objectives regularly.